In this trip report we cover the sights of Emborios, the main town on the island of Halki (Chalki) in Greece.

 The island of Halki measures just 27 square kilometres and consists of only one town.
 Halki Town itself is divided into two separate settlements: the main port of Emborios (also written as Emporios – from the Greek Εμποριό meaning ‘market’) and the old hilltop capital of Horio (or Chorio, from the Greek Χωριό) which now lies almost completely abandoned.

-This chapter focuses solely on the sights of Emborios, while in the next chapter I will hike to Horio and visit some of Halki’s beaches.
+This chapter focuses solely on the sights of Emborios, while in the next chapter I will hike to Horio and visit the best Halki beaches.
 To get a full impression of the island of Halki, I would thus recommend you to read both chapters.

 A walk along the waterfront